 The Memorial Rose Garden

 In the spring of 2010, the empty lot behind the Old Post Office Museum was transformed into a beautiful rose garden featuring northern-hardy roses especially selected for the climate in Grand Marais.
 Individual rose bushes were”adopted” in honor of someone, living or deceased.
-Honorees are listed on a special display inside the museum.
-The rose garden is in bloom from early June until frost.
+The garden is open daily until dusk.

 Art in the Garden